availabs/osrm_experiments/README.md

 ### [init](init)

-This script copies the OSRM Lua scripts in the /opt and /usr/local/share/osrm/profiles directories of the osrm/osrm-backend:latest Docker image into the local directories ./host_mnt/opt and ./host_mnt/osrm_profiles, respectively.
+This script copies the OSRM Lua scripts in the _/opt_ and _/usr/local/share/osrm/profiles_ directories of the [osrm/osrm-backend:latest](https://hub.docker.com/r/osrm/osrm-backend) Docker image into the local _./host_mnt/opt_ and _./host_mnt/osrm_profiles_ directories, respectively.
-The docker-compose.yml file then mounts these local directories back into the their original image directories.
+The [docker-compose.yml](docker-compose.yml) file then mounts these local directories back into the their original image directories.
 This allows the local modifications to the Lua scripts to be accessible within the running OSRM containers.

 ### [build](build)